mrotteveel/jaybird-fbclient/README.md

 use with Jaybird 3 and higher.

-This bundle packages `fbclient.dll`/`libfbclient.so` for the Windows and Linux platforms (32 and 64 bit), and can be used with [Jaybird](https://github.com/FirebirdSQL/jaybird) for the `native` and `local` protocols.
+This bundle packages `fbclient.dll`/`libfbclient.so` for the Windows and Linux platforms (32 and 64-bit), and can be used with [Jaybird](https://github.com/FirebirdSQL/jaybird) for the `native` and `local` protocols.
 It does not support `embedded` protocol.

 Usage
 -----

-To use this bundle, you need to depend on this library and your preferred Jaybird 3 (or higher) version and the JNA version required by that version of
+To use this bundle, you need to depend on this library, your preferred Jaybird 3 (or higher) version, and the JNA version required by that version of
 Jaybird:

 ```xml